DHCSSza/escalator-sadilar/content/post/2024/02/RLadies/index.md

 #### Could you share some of the key initiatives or programs the community has implemented to promote diversity and inclusion within the field?

 R-Ladies is an initiative for promoting gender diversity.
 Our chapters are at the heart of our organizations.
 The Global Team also has different activities to support our mission.
-For example we have the [R-Ladies Directory](https://rladies.org/directory/) , that lists more than 1600 womens for people to look for speakers, specialists, analysts, etc. This allows for an easy and quick search for women experts on different fields by conferences organizers, and journalists for example.
+For example, we have the <a href="https://rladies.org/directory/" target="_blank">R-Ladies Directory</a>, which lists more than 1600 women for people to look for speakers, specialists, analysts, etc. This allows for an easy and quick search for women experts in different fields by conference organizers, journalists, and others.

 Another initiative we have is our Abstract Review.
 If you want to apply for a diversity scholarship, a grant proposal, or a talk for a conference, you can send your proposal to our network and we are going to find a reviewer for you to get feedback before sending the proposal.

-There are more activities that you can check in our webpage: https://rladies.org/activities/gt-coordinated/
+There are more activities that you can check on our webpage: <a href="https://rladies.org/activities/gt-coordinated/" target="_blank">https://rladies.org/activities/gt-coordinated/</a>

 #### Can you share any of the success stories or milestones the community has achieved in terms of DEI?